 Error Type Description 1.
 Generic POST/ processor failure.
-A shrill, continuous alarm may sound and the display may go blank, or nothing may happen.
+In this case, nothing may happen, or a shrill continuous alarm may sound and the display may go blank.
 This represents a severe hardware failure.
 For example, the UIF processor could not activate the display or speaker facilities.
 2. Initialization failure.
-An error code representing the failure is displayed and a low-priority alarm sounds, but no entry is made in the Error Log.
-POST has proceeded to the point that the UIF processor controls the display and speaker facilities.
+An EEExxx code representing the failure is displayed and a low-priority alarm sound is produced, but no entry is made in the Error Log.
+POST has proceeded to the point that the UIF processor has control of the display and speaker facilities.
 The error cannot be logged because the Error Log portion of the EEPROM has failed, or internal communications to the Error Log cannot be established.
 3. Failure error at the end of initialization or during steady state operation.
 An EEExxx code representing the failure is displayed, a low-priority alarm sound is produced, and a "failure" class error entry is made in the Error Log.
 4. Internally corrected error.
-These errors do not appear on the display, or cause an alarm.
-They are entered in the Error Log.
-These errors represent events that have occurred in the instrument that are undesirable, but for which their is an effective means of recovery.
-This includes such things as watchdog resets, data stream restarts due to data under-run or stoppage, and resource exhaustion.
-5. User- correctable error.
-An EEE0xx code representing the failure is displayed and a low-priority alarm sounds, but no entry is made in the Error Log.
+These errors do not appear on the display, neither do they cause an alarm.
+However, they are entered in the Error Log.
+These errors represent events that have occurred in the instrument that are undesirable, but for which the instrument has effective means of recovery.
+This includes such things as watchdog resets, data stream restarts due to data under-run or stoppage, and resource exhaustion, for example, not enough memory buffers or not enough CPU cycles.
+5. User-correctable error.
+An EEE0xx code representing the failure is displayed and a low-priority alarm sound is produced, but no entry is made in the Error Log.
 These errors represent hardware failure conditions that can be corrected by the user, such as replacing a faulty sensor or cable.
-They are not logged because they are caused by equipment external to the N- 3000.
+They are not logged because they are caused by equipment external to the N-3000.
 They are readily identified by the 0 leading digit in the error number displayed along with EEE (failure errors have a leading digit other than 0).
 6. Unexpected loss of power.
 This results in a shrill, pulsing alarm sound.
 Nothing is logged in the Error Log and the display is blank because the primary power in the instrument has failed.
-This alarm is powered by the secondary back-up lithium batteries located on the UIF PCB.
+This alarm is powered by the secondary back-up lithium batteries located on the UIF board.